As with most new things, you probably have questions. Below are some of the common questions that people have about Life Groups.

 How often does a Life Group meet?

-Our life groups meet for three semesters a year—winter/spring, summer, and fall.
+Our life groups meet for two semesters a year—winter/spring, and fall.
 During the semester, most groups meet once a week.
 Life groups are meant to bring meaning and community into the flow of your life so even if you can’t attend every, single meeting, there is still great value in joining a group.

 Where do Life Groups meet?